Select the best women’s tennis racket according to your skill level and requirements.

 The Babolat Pure Drive tennis racquet is unisex – it’s used by both men’s and women’s pro tours.

-In terms of weight, the racquet weighs just over 11 ounces, which is perfectly manageable for most women.
+In terms of weight, the racket weighs just over 11 ounces, which is perfectly manageable for most women.

-This racquet is ideal for players of all styles and abilities, including aggressive baseliners who like to swing big and dictate the play.
+This racket is ideal for players of all styles and abilities, including aggressive baseliners who like to swing big and dictate the play.

 There are also two lightweight Babolat Pure Drive models: the Team (which weighs 10.6 ounces) and the Lite (10.1 ounces).